moding-il/bizdoc.core/README.md

 }]
 ```

-In your form component template, test privileges by providing the permission name to either `bizdocDisabled` or `bizdocHidden` directives.
+In your form component, test privileges by providing the permission name to either `bizdocDisabled` or `bizdocHidden` directive.

 ```html
 <input bizdocDisabled="myField" />